Philosophy (PHIL)

 PHIL 3460 Philosophy of Language (3 credits)

 Studies fundamental issues about the nature of symbolic systems, including language.
-Among the possible topics are intention-based, use-based, truthconditional and verificationalist theories of meaning, the indeterminacy of translation, proper names and reference, theories of definite descriptions, the nature of demonstrative and indexical expressions, and theories of metaphor.
+Possible topics include: intention-based, use-based, truth-conditional and verificationist theories of meaning; the indeterminacy of translation; proper names and reference; theories of definite descriptions; the nature of demonstrative and indexical expressions; and theories of metaphor.

 Level of Study: Undergraduate